MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/PowerShellGet/PowerShellGet.md

 ## Description

-This documentation covers version 3.0.0-beta22 of the **PowerShellGet** module.
+This documentation covers version 3.0.0-beta22 of the **CompatPowerShellGet** module.
 This module is provided for compatibility with **PowerShellGet** v2.x.
 The cmdlets in this version of the module are proxy cmdlets that call the equivalent cmdlets in the **Microsoft.PowerShell.PSResourceGet** module.